GoogleChromeLabs/puppy-content/content/en-US/api/USBIsochronousInTransferResult/USBIsochronousInTransferResult.md

 **`USBIsochronousInTransferResult.data`**

-Returns a `DataView` over the buffer into which data from the device was written.
+Returns a `DataView` object containing the data received from the device.
 This is the combined data from all packets.
-See the individual `DataView`s in the `packets` array for the portion of this buffer containing data from each packet.
+See the individual `DataView` objects in the `packets` array for the portion of this buffer containing data from each packet.

 **`USBIsochronousInTransferResult.packets`**

-Returns an array of `USBIsochronousInTransferPacket`s containing the result of each request to receive a packet from the device.
+Returns an array of `USBIsochronousInTransferPacket` objects containing the result of each request to receive a packet from the device.